mdfaizan973/ZC_ORG/README.md

 **📦 Cart Functionality**: Add, remove, and manage your favorite items.

 **📊 API Integration**: Fetch product data dynamically using Axios.

+**🔍 Search, Filter & Sort**: Easily find products with advanced searching, filtering, and sorting options.

+**📑 Pagination**: Efficiently browse through large lists of products.

+**📄 Product Description**: View detailed information about each product.

+**💳 Payment Options**: Supports both Cash on Delivery (COD) and Online Payment methods.

+**📦 Order Review**: Review your complete order before placing it.

+**🧑‍💼 Admin Panel**:
+  • ➕ Add new products manually or via Excel uploads (📁 xlsx support).
+  • 🗑️ Delete or 🛠️ update existing products.
+  • 📈 View detailed analytics for sales and product performance.

+**🛍️ Become a Seller**: Users can register as sellers and list their own organic products on the platform.

 # 📸 Screenshots